yhcho87/helidon-movie-api-mp/README.md

 #.....
-# Helidon Quickstart MP Example
+# Helidon Quickstart MP Example...

 This example implements a simple Hello World REST service using MicroProfile